orestesmas/pycirkuit/README.md

    pip3 install PyQt5
    python3 setup.py install
 ```

+  (**NOTE:** Apparently, the PyQt5 libraries must be installed by hand.
+A bug (perhaps in setuptools?) prevents them from being configured correctly when installed from setup.py)

   5. If all went well, you can execute PyCirkuit.
 A little script is included to do so: